jboss-container-images/rhpam-7-openshift-image/quickstarts/post-configure-example/README.md

 ### Application Templates method:

-When using the `application templates` or an already running RHPAM instance, with the config map created, mount it as a `volume` on the desired Deployment Config:
+When using the `application templates` or an already running IBM BAMOE instance, with the config map created, mount it as a `volume` on the desired Deployment Config:

 ```bash